Footing and Stem Wall Foundation: Detail, Cost & Construction

 5. Add moisture control and drainage

-This is where many cheap foundation jobs become expensive later.
+This is the step where a cheap foundation job turns into an expensive repair later.

 • Gravel backfill